-If you felt out of breath during those days, it was my fault; I took so many breaths – reflecting and controlling my impulsivity – that I’m afraid I suck all the oxygen of the planet earth.
+If you felt oddly out of breath during those days, it was my fault; I took so many breaths – reflecting and controlling my impulsivity – that I’m afraid I may have suck all the oxygen of the planet.
 So, I’m very sorry about that; but it was mandatory, and it paid off … for both of us (hopefully)

 On My Way

 As I was reflecting, two things happened; first, I was getting tired of saying “I have ADHD” because it’s followed by such an explanation, on neuroscience, that people either don’t get a word or end up replying “so, you cure it with your medication?”
 Thus, on June 3 I registered “neurodivergent.blog” so I could eventually advocate louder for ADHD; I was very committed with that humble start at Laly’s.

 Then the “No birthday on June 6 for you!” happened, and the “Boohoo, nobody knows which my birthdate is.” … But this year I felt different; I wanted to celebrate my life because I was doing so well!
 I have achieved so much!
 So, I clung to those good feelings; I celebrated it and I shared it at “Happy Lifeday.”
 However, just like that, I started ruminating again and to graphic that mood swing I published “Act 2: Voices in the basement”.